 The Pennsylvania Gaming Control Board was established in 2004 with the passage of Act 71, also known as the Race Horse Development and Gaming Act.
 Pennsylvania's first new state agency in nearly 40 years, the Gaming Control Board is tasked to oversee all aspects of the state's casino industry with the administrative cost of regulation borne directly by applicants and licensed operators.
-At present, 12 casinos are in operation, offering both slot machine play and table games, and employing over 17,700 people.
-To date, the casino industry has generated more than \$9.7 billion in tax and license fee revenue since the first casino opened in November 2006.
-Portions of that money have delivered property tax reductions in each of the past 7 years for all Pennsylvania homeowners, and provided funding needed for the Commonwealth's horse racing industry, fire companies, water/sewer projects, and the state's General Fund.
+At present, 12 casinos are in operation, offering both slot machine play and table games, and employing over 1,800 people.
+Gaming revenue has delivered property tax reductions for all Pennsylvania homeowners, and provided funding needed for the Commonwealth's horse racing industry, fire companies, water/sewer projects, and the state's General Fund.
 The casino industry has also established a new stream of tax revenue to local governments for community projects.